“Like the grasses showing tender faces to each other, thus should we be, for this was the wish of the Grandfathers of the World.”

 “Besides, after all these years old friend – you must know that I, at least care not one way or the other what comes — not that much anyway.
 And after all the time you have had to do nought but contemplate all of our parts in things, surely you now know that, though there be many paths, all come to one destination in the end.”

 A small smile came to Cronos’s face, for he knew The Banjoman better.
 He knew he did care.
 The changeability and intensity of his passions were legendary.
 But he knew also that he had said it because he was capable of being kind and agreeable.

 And The Banjoman felt then that he stood in the presence of the glory of the Cronos of old.
-The magical forces at Mars’s core were permeating him.
+The weak forces of accessible probability gathered from the transitional reality in proximity to the Rim and focused at Mars’s core were permeating him.
 The golden glow of Olympus was in him now and still growing.
 It was the ancient glow.
 The Banjoman had only ever seen it before in Gaia: the glow of the true Olympians: the demiurges – the oldest beings in existence.